 - Always follow operator instructions including when to stand up and exit the ride.

 - Stay seated and keep legs, heads and arms inside the car.

 - Tie back long hair and avoid wearing long skirts.

 - Drink plenty of water and avoid alcoholic beverages.

 When you arrive at the park, find a family meeting place that is easily located and make sure your children understand what to do if they get lost.

 Read more amusement ride safety tips from the Indiana Department of Homeland Security.

 Let Us Know if You Have Been Injured on Someone Else's Property

-If you or a family member has been injured in an amusement park accident or any other accident on someone else's premises, or by any type of personal injury, please contact the Sevenish Law Firm immediately.
+If you or a family member has been injured in an amusement park accident or any other accident on someone else's premises, or by any type of personal injury, please contact our Indianapolis law firm immediately.
 Our experienced attorneys will fight for the compensation that you deserve.
 Please call us for a free consultation.
 Attorney Randall Sevenish, personal injury attorney in Indianapolis, will fight to secure justice for you and your family.
-You can reach us at 800-278-9200 or contact us via the website.
+You can reach us at 800-278-9200.